Immunoreceptor tyrosine-based inhibitory motif: SHP

 Many ITIM-bearing receptors recruit SHP-1 and/or SHP-2 including KIRs, ILT, Ly49, LAIR-1, CD22, CD72 and Signal Regulatory Protein SIRPα.
 SHP-1 and SHP-2 are structurally related protein tyrosine phosphatases but have different expression patterns and biological functions.
 SHP-1 is expressed in hematopoietic cells and at lower levels in epithelial cells.
 Like SHIP, SHP-1 is involved in the negative regulation of cell activation following a variety of stimuli such as growth factors, cytokines, integrin signaling and antigen receptor signaling.

 SHP-2 is ubiquitously expressed and is considered a positive regulator of cytokine and growth factor receptor signaling.
 SHP-1 and SHP-2 consist of two SH-2 domains, a catalytic domain and a C-terminal tail.
 The N-terminal SH2 domain is involved in an auto-inhibitory mechanism, as removal of this domain activates the phosphatase.

 Recruitment of either SHIP or SHP-1 by ITIM-bearing receptors has different outcomes: recruitment of SHP-1 abrogates tyrosine phosphorylation of signaling molecules that would occur upon triggering of an ITAM-bearing receptor, while SHIP recruitment does not affect the initial phosphorylation, but interferes with the recruitment of downstream effectors to the site of cell activation.
-ITIMs can also work in conjunction with Immunoreceptor tyrosine-based switch motifs(ITSM) in order to activate ITIM-bearing receptors such as SHP-2.
+ITIMs can also work in conjunction with immunoreceptor tyrosine-based switch motifs (ITSM) in order to activate ITIM-bearing receptors such as SHP-2.

-Negative vs. positive signaling of ITIM motifs
+Negative vs. positive signaling

 Even if the most receptors containing ITIM are considered to have inhibitory effects on signaling pathways of immune response, the function of SIRPα, CD22 and also PECAM-1, which is expressed on immune cells and endothelium and is involved in many signaling pathways, show that not all so called ITIM-bearing receptors can be considered to be inhibitory receptors.
 Several other proteins that are usually considered as stimulatory receptors contain ITIM-like sequences, e.g. IL-4.
 In contrast, the activating NK cell receptor NKp44 contains an ITIM, but this seems to be non-functional.